-A native of the Rochester area, Jillian Pritchard Fiandach is an active performer of orchestral, chamber and solo repertoire.
-She has performed regularly with the Rochester Philharmonic since 2000.
-She also performs with the Buffalo Philharmonic and has played with the Chautauqua Symphony, the New World Symphony, the Erie Philharmonic, and held an assistant position with the Civic Orchestra of Chicago.
-She is a frequent performer with the Rochester Oratorio Society and the Empire State Lyric Theatre, among others, and on the Live from Hochstein radio broadcast as an orchestra member, chamber musician and soloist.
+A native of the Rochester area, Jillian Pritchard Fiandach is an active performer of orchestral, chamber, and solo repertoire.
+Since 2000, she has performed regularly with the Rochester Philharmonic Orchestra, and she also performs with the Buffalo Philharmonic.
+She has played with the Chautauqua Symphony, the New World Symphony, the Erie Philharmonic, and also held an assistant position with the Civic Orchestra of Chicago.
+She is a frequent performer with the Rochester Oratorio Society and the Empire State Lyric Theatre, as well as on on WXXI’s Live from Hochstein radio broadcast as an orchestra member, chamber musician, and soloist.
 In 2002, she made her solo debut with the Rochester Philharmonic, performing Anders Koppel’s Concerto for Marimba.

 A dedicated teacher, Pritchard holds faculty positions at Roberts Wesleyan College and Finger Lakes Community College, as well as maintaining an active private teaching studio.
 In 2005, she co-presented a clinic at the Percussive Arts Society International Convention in Columbus, OH.
 In addition to performing, Pritchard has kept her eye on the mounting diversity and complexity of a career as a musician.
 She held a Development position with the Rochester Philharmonic from 2003-2010 and worked as a casual announcer for WXXI, Rochester’s public radio station.

 Pritchard holds degrees from Northwestern University and the Eastman School of Music, where she was also awarded the prestigious Performers Certificate and was named a percussion scholar by the Avedis Zildjian Company.
 Her teachers have included Michael Burritt, James Ross, Joel Spencer and John Beck.